solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_02_Introduction_to_Azure.md

 Azure runs on a common framework of backend resource services and every action you take on the Azure portal translates into a backend set of APIs developed by the respective engineering team to read, create, modify, or delete resources.

-Moving your workload to Azure lifts some of the administrative burden but not all, even though you don't have to worry about the data center, you are still responsible for how you have configured those servcies and the access your teams have to those resources.
+Moving your workload to Azure lifts some of the administrative burden but not all, even though you don't have to worry about the data center, you are still responsible for how you have configured those services and the access your teams have to those resources.

-By using the existing command-line tools and REST based APIs, you can build your own tools to automate and report on your configurations based on any organizationl requirements that are required.
+By using the existing command-line tools and REST based APIs, you can build your own tools to automate and report on your configurations based on any organizational requirements that are required.

 ### Azure PowerShell and CLI